flux-framework/flux-core/doc/man1/flux-cron.rst

    Start a stopped cron entry *id*.

 **delete** [--kill] *id*
    Purge cron entry *id* from the flux-cron entry list.
-If *--kill* is used, kill any running task associated with entry *id*.
+If :option:`--kill` is used, kill any running task associated with entry *id*.

 **dump** [--key=KEY] *id*
    Dump all information for cron entry *id*.
-With *--key* print only the value for key *KEY*.
+With :option:`--key` print only the value for key *KEY*.
 For a list of keys run *flux cron dump ID*.

 EXTRA OPTIONS